petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts.md

    ![Give you account a name and select the type.](./accounts/images/01.png)

    !!! note
-       Starting from Liferay DXP 2024.Q1+/Portal 7.4 GA112+, the account name can be up to 250 characters long.
+       Starting from Liferay DXP 2024.Q1+/Portal 7.4 GA112+, account names can be up to 250 characters long.
 The earlier limit was 100.

 1. Add additional information for your account such as Tax ID or description.
 Click *Save* to create the new account.